 network, the above quote says the packet should be dropped.

-We can test this with our trusty ncat program which has an option to set the source IP.
+The following example tests this with the ncat program which has an option to set the source IP.

-First, we set up the firewall VM to allow any UDP packets as shown.
+First, set up ipfw on the firewall VM to allow any UDP packets as shown.

 root@firewall:~/bin # ipfw add 1000 allow udp from any to me verrevpath 01000 allow udp from any to me verrevpath root@firewall:~/bin # root@firewall:~/bin # ipfw show 01000 0 0 allow udp from any to me verrevpath 65535 0 0 deny ip from any to any root@firewall:~/bin # root@firewall:~/bin # sh userv.sh 5656 PORT1 = [5656] Starting UDP listener on [10.10.10.50],[5656] hello from internal VM ^Croot@firewall:~/bin # root@firewall:~/bin # ipfw show 01000 1 51 allow udp from any to me verrevpath 65535 0 0 deny ip from any to any root@firewall:~/bin #